kexer2018/login-register/README.md

 # login-register
-a demo of login and register
+a demo about login and register exercise